-How to celebrate New Year's Eve like a Swede: six essential traditions
+How to celebrate New Year’s Eve like a Swede: six essential traditions

 4. Kebab pizza

-The kebab pizza is exactly what it sounds like: a pizza topped with doner meat and finished with ambigiously titled 'kebab sauce'.
+The kebab pizza is exactly what it sounds like: a pizza topped with doner meat and finished with ambiguously titled “kebab sauce”.
 It also happens to be one of the most popular forms of pizza ordered by Swedes (apologies to Italy and Turkey).
-According to pizza delivery company Online Pizza, Swedes order the food more on New Year's Day than any other day, with pizza sales increasing by 25 percent on the first day of 2015.
+According to pizza delivery company Online Pizza, Swedes order the food more on New Year’s Day than any other day of the year.

 It is not an official tradition yet, but that is certainly not for lack of trying.
-A Liberal MP even proposed to the country's parliament this year that January 1st should be turned into Kebab Pizza Day to honour the culinary monstrosity.
-Best combined with Ivanhoe above and a fortnight's detox of vegetables.
+A Liberal MP even once proposed to parliament that January 1st should be turned into Kebab Pizza Day to honour the culinary monstrosity.
+Best combined with Ivanhoe and a fortnight’s detox of vegetables.

 5. The Hug

-When the clock strikes midnight, be prepared to hug every single person in the room.
+Covid and seasonal influenza gives you a chance to avoid this, but usually, when the clock strikes midnight, be prepared to hug every single person in the room.
 You may already have forgotten their names after shaking hands with them earlier in the evening, but you are now Hugging Friends Forever.
-Don't even think about going for a French air kiss on the cheek instead.
+Don’t even think about going for a French air kiss on the cheek instead.

 6. The Bubbles